-- O Road to Emmaus - They're walking dejected away from Jerusalem and all it symbolizes going downhill into the darkness. - Jesus meets them and leads them on a liturgy of the word, helping them to see that the crucifixion wasn't a contradiction to their hopes for a Messiah but a confirmation.
+- Road to Emmaus - They're walking dejected away from Jerusalem and all it symbolizes going downhill into the darkness. - Jesus meets them and leads them on a liturgy of the word, helping them to see that the crucifixion wasn't a contradiction to their hopes for a Messiah but a confirmation.
 Their hearts begin to burn. - Then he celebrates Mass in their home and they recognize him in the Breaking of Bread. - Immediately thereafter they run seven miles up hill, in darkness, to share that they have seen the Risen Lord.
 The Liturgy of the Word, the Liturgy of the Eucharist, and Christian Mission are all foreshadowed in this Gospel event.

-- John Paul II Stay with Us, Lord - Once we have truly met the Risen One by partaking of his body and blood, we cannot keep to ourselves the joy we have experienced.
-The encounter with Christ, constantly intensified and deepened in the Eucharist, issues in the Church and in every Christian an urgent summons to testimony and evangelization." - "Entering into communion with Christ in the memorial of his Pasch also means sensing the duty to be a missionary of the event made present in that rite." - "The dismissal at the end of each Mass is a charge given to Christians, inviting them to work for the spread of the Gospel and the imbuing of society with Christian values." - "The Eucharist not only provides the interior strength needed for this mission but is also in some sense its plan.
+- O John Paul II Stay with Us, Lord - "Once we have truly met the Risen One by partaking of his body and blood, we cannot keep to ourselves the joy we have experienced.
+The encounter with Christ, constantly intensified and deepened in the Eucharist, issues in the Church and in every Christian an urgent summons to testimony and evangelization." - "The dismissal at the end of each Mass is a charge given to Christians, inviting them to work for the spread of the Gospel and the imbuing of society with Christian values." - "The Eucharist not only provides the interior strength needed for this mission but is also in some sense its plan.
 For the Eucharist is a mode of being, which passes from Jesus into each Christian, through whose testimony it is meant to spread throughout society and culture."